02900/character-creator/docs/prompt.md

 To generate an image:

 > Provide a JSON payload following the structure above.
 > All drawings must be clean line art only — no shading or grayscale — and suitable for coloring books.
+Only use lines, no color.